Skip to content

 More than 8 km long, the Puerto Princesa River is one of the longest underground rivers in the world.
 The river starts in Sabang City on the island of Palawan, and the rafting cave entrance is near the town of Puerto Princesa, which gave its name to the natural wonder.

-Visitors are invited to take a trip in complete silence amongst the stalactites and stalagmites.
-The distance to the cave is limited to 1 kilometre because there is so little oxygen in its depth that it can affect your health.
+Visitors are invited to walk in complete silence amongst the stalactites and stalagmites.
+The distance to the cave is limited to 1 kilometre because there is so little oxygen in its depth that it can affect health.

 Rice Terraces/ Ifugao Rice Terraces